failedxyz/easyctf/README.md

 #EasyCTF 2016
-The easyctf website for the 2016 competition.
+The EasyCTF website for the 2016 competition.

 **Back End** : Flask (Python)